EXCLUSIVE-Hedge fund Mangrove urges Atlantic Power to return cash -sources

 Mangrove has not yet decided whether to push for a new

-slate, or whether it would do so at Atlantic's annual meeting or
+slate, or whether it would do so at the annual meeting or a

 conducting a review led by Goldman Sachs and Greenhill & Co last

-year, its board concluded a sale was not in the company's best
+year, the board concluded a sale was not in the company's best

 interests.